raspberrypi/documentation/linux/usage/systemd.md

 Raspberry Pi OS uses [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/) to manage the running of services, including controlling what starts when Linux boots.

-## `rc.local` under `systemd`
+## `rc.local` and service dependencies
 Unlike on older versions of Linux, `systemd` starts services based on their dependencies: services are no longer started in a predefined order.
 This means it is no longer guaranteed that `rc.local` will run after all other services have started.
-You should therefore not use `rc.local` to start programs at boot.
+You should therefore not use `rc.local` to start programs at boot: instead, create a `systemd` service, specifying which other services it depends on.

 ## Service definitions
 `Systemd` defines each service in a separate file.
 Under `systemd` services are a type of 'unit': units are system resources under the control of `systemd`.
 The basic format of a service definition is as follows: